nonoesp/laravel-thinker/README.md

 ## Me

-I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
+I'm [Nono Martínez Alonso](http://nono.ma), an computational designer with a penchant for design, code, and simplicity.
+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [Getting Simple](http://gettingsimple.com/).
 If you use this package, I would love to hear about it.
 Thanks!